Skip to content

 Our levers for the climate

-Since 2006, we have reduced our direct CO₂ emissions by over 75%, from nearly 25 Mt CO₂eq to around 6 Mt CO₂eq in 2024, thanks to improved efficiency in our thermoelectric fleet and the gradual replacement of less efficient plants with advanced combined-cycle technologies.
-To strengthen our commitment, we have defined a decarbonization pathway that targets a 95% reduction in direct emissions by 2050 and a 25% reduction in Scope 3 indirect emissions by 2040, compared to baseline levels.
+Since 2006, we have reduced our direct CO₂ emissions by 72%, from nearly 25 Mt CO₂eq to around 6 Mt CO₂eq in 2025, thanks to improved efficiency in our thermoelectric fleet and the gradual replacement of less efficient plants with advanced combined-cycle technologies.
+To strengthen our commitment, we have defined a decarbonization pathway that targets a 32% reduction in direct emissions and a 11% reduction in Scope 3 indirect emissions by 2035, compared to baseline levels.

 Our strategy to reduce direct emissions

-The main levers included in our decarbonization plan involve the development of renewable energy generation, with a 2030 target of producing 40% of our electricity from renewable sources and increasing installed capacity to 5 GW.
+The main levers included in our decarbonization plan involve the development of renewable energy generation, with a 2030 target of producing around 40% of our electricity from renewable sources and increasing installed capacity to 4 GW.
 We also plan to simultaneously develop flexibility systems, including hydroelectric pumping and electrochemical storage.
-Furthermore, we aim to progressively decarbonize our gas-fired generation plants (e.g., cogeneration, trigeneration, etc.) located at customer sites, through the use of green gases such as biogas and hydrogen.
+Furthermore, we aim to progressively decarbonize our gas-fired generation plants (e.g., cogeneration, trigeneration, etc.) located at customer sites, through the use of green gases such as biogas and biomethane.

 2030 objectives